Razer Book (late 2021) review: Still slick, now with Windows 11

 Razer updated its Razer Book productivity laptop for the fall and the launch of Windows 11, and we were eager to see if anything had materially changed.
 To some extent, performance was slightly affected.
 But the strengths — and flaws — of the Razer Book remain largely identical to our review of a similar model a few months ago.

 The Razer Book that we tested represents a slight upgrade over the older Razer Book that Razer launched in March.
 For one thing, all of these new Razer Books ship with Windows 11 preinstalled, while the earlier versions offered Windows 10 and the promise of a later upgrade to Windows 11.
-Our review model, with a Full HD (1,920×1200) display, 16GB of RAM and 512GB of SSD storage, is now priced identically to the older model (RZ09-03571E92-R3U1), which was discounted to $1,499.99 from its original $1,699.99 MSRP.
+Our review model came with a Full HD (1,920×1200) display, 16GB of RAM and 512GB of SSD storage.

 There are slight differences between the older models and the updated Razer Books, however.
 Each display has now been individually factory calibrated, for example, with a new anti-reflective coating.
 Razer also appears to have bumped up the memory speeds a bit, to 4,267MHz LPDDR4x versus a more generic dual-channel memory architecture on the older Razer Books.
 Razer also answered our criticism that there were no Razer Books available with anything more than 256GB of storage without buying a 4K screen; our FHD review unit has 512GB of storage.
 (You may need to order directly from Razer via our shopping links below to ensure you're buying the updated model.
 At press time, Amazon was still selling the older model, and it's not clear whether the retailer will simply swap them out for the newer version, or not.)